 Underlying everything I have said so far is an important assumption: that God (whatever it or he or she is) is good and not bad.
-It is possible to imagine a bad god, like one of those evil monsters of science fiction: some hoary evil genius on a distant planet having fun with humans, kidding them there is hope when there is no hope.
-Life is just one big, bad joke.
-Many people's experience of life is not far from that.
+It is possible to imagine a monsters of science fiction: some hoary evil genius on a distant planet having fun with humans, kidding them there is hope when there is no hope.
+Life people's experience of life is not far from that.

 But nor is God an old doting grandpa or grandma sitting on a golden throne up in the sky.

 That's all part of the problem in thinking of God as a person.
 When we think of God as a person, we inevitably think of God in human imagery.
-Thinking of God as a wise old man or woman isn't too bad an image!
+Thinking of God as a wise old man or woman uted these qualities to God. isn't too bad an image!
 But mostly what has happened is that people have thought of the highest and best human being they can think of and then used that as the image for God.
 This can be enlightening or quite misleading.
 Let me illustrate what I mean.